Aakash200411/Portfolio/README.md

 ## 🎯 Features
 - Clean and responsive UI
 - Sections for About Me, Skills, Projects, and Contact
-- Hosted on Railway for easy accessibility
+- Hosted on Github for easy accessibility

 Thank you for visiting my portfolio! 😊